zainnadeem/objc-PetCast-ios-0616/README.md

 1. Create a class called `FISPet`. `FISPet` has a method called `makeASound` that returns an `NSString` that reads "Pet me!"
 It also has a method called `eatSomething` that returns an `NSString` that reads "Nom nom nom."

 2. Create a second class called `FISDog`. `FISDog` should be a subclass of `FISPet`.
-The `FISDog` class should override `makeASound` to return "Woof."
+The `FISDog` class should override `makeASound` to return "Woof!"
 Also, `FISDog`s are able to `assaultTheMailman`.
 This method returns an `NSString` that reads "I got the mail!
 I got the mail!"

 3. In your FISAppDelegate `application:didFinishLaunchingWithOptions:`, create an instance of `FISDog`.
 Then...
     * Confirm that it barks and can assault the mailman!